wiyyyy/blog/_posts/2022-04-06-xml-parsing-benchmark-dotnet.md

 ## Conclusion
 We investigated different XML parsing methods available in .NET and looked their performance in different circumstances.
 As I mentioned there is no silver bullet for parsing but different approaches for different needs.

 Feel free to reach me out if you have any questions about this topic.
-Also let me know if you have another comparisions for XML parsing as well.
+Also let me know if you have another comparisons for XML parsing as well.

 ## References